10 Warning Signs of Financial Trouble

 How long does it take to complete a debt management plan?

-It typically takes 3 to 5 years to finish a program.
+It typically takes three to five years to finish a program.